-While Australian earnings increased alongside global earnings growth throughout 2016, by early 2017 there were signs that Australian earnings were easing and diverging from the robust global uptrend.
+While Australian earnings increased alongside global earnings growth throughout 2016, by early 2017 signs were building that Australian earnings were easing and diverging from the robust global up-trend.
 In particular while Australian business confidence remained solid, the household sector eased sharply with income growth weak and consumption soft.
 Looking into 2018, we expect housing construction could temper growth further, although this could be partly offset by a recovery in non-mining investment.
 However, 2018 is shaping up as a challenging year for the Australian economy as housing construction slows and households remain under pressure from sluggish wages growth.

-Go online to watch our investor insights video with CIO Mark Rider, at onepath.com.au/memberupdate
+Go online to watch our investor insights video with CIO Mark Rider, at anz.com/superupdate